Ponting poised as Australia hit back in Brisbane

 BRISBANE Ricky Ponting looked poised to make amends for running out Usman Khawaja with a big score as Australia reached 154-3 in reply to New Zealand's first innings 295 after the second day of the first test Friday.

-Ponting was on 67 when bad light brought an early end to proceedings alongside his successor as skipper Michael Clarke, who was fortunate to reach 28 after being bowled by Doug Bracewell only for the umpire to call him back for a no-ball.
+Ponting had made 67 when bad light brought an early end to the day alongside his successor as skipper Michael Clarke, who was fortunate to reach 28 after being bowled by Doug Bracewell, only for the umpire to call him back after adjudging the delivery a no-ball.

 The 36-year-old Ponting had steadied the innings with Khawaja after the cheap loss of both openers but hared off for an ill-considered single on the first ball after tea and Kane Williamson accepted the gift with an athletic underarm throw.